-Prepare for a career as a school psychologist with this post-master’s Education Specialist (Ed.S.) in School Psychology degree — the only program of its kind in Vermont.
-This is a hybrid program, with reduced residency requirements to make it more accessible to students locally and regionally.
-You’ll also benefit from school-based experiences throughout the program, a 1,200-hour internship (several of which are paid), placement assistance, national conference participation, and financial assistance for attending state trainings in leadership and advocacy.
+Prepare for a career as a school psychologist with this post-master’s Education Specialist (Ed.S.) in School Psychology — the only program of its kind in Vermont.
+This is a hybrid program with reduced residency requirements to make it more accessible to students locally and regionally.
+You’ll also benefit from school-based experiences throughout the program, a 1,200-hour internship (several of which are paid), placement assistance, national conference participation, and financial assistance for attending state training in leadership and advocacy.

 Why Study School Psychology at Vermont State?

-- High-demand profession: This is a high-demand field and currently, this is the only school psychology training program in the State of Vermont.
+- High-demand profession: This is a high-demand field, and this is the only school psychology training program in Vermont.

 - The credentials you need: Completion of the program will make you eligible to earn licensure through the Vermont Agency of Education in school psychology.

 - 100% job placement rate: This program has a job placement rate of 100% with graduates gaining employment in Vermont, Oregon, Florida, Georgia, Colorado, and other states.

 - Experienced faculty: The core faculty for the School Psychology program have more than 10 years of experience in the field.